Women’s World Cup 2023: Fixtures, and full match schedule for knockout stages

 Tournament capacity: 24,870

-Having previously been used for rugby league Four Nations matches in 2010 and 2014 and the 2017 Rugby League World Cup, the Melbourne Rectangular Stadium, will host group games and two Round of 16 ties.
+Having previously been used for rugby league Four Nations matches in 2010 and 2014 and the 2017 Rugby League World Cup, the Melbourne Rectangular Stadium, hosted group games and two Round of 16 ties.

 Perth Rectangular Stadium, Perth